kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Extending kfctl

 `kfctl` can be extended to work with new platforms without requiring recompilation.
 An example is under bootstrap/cmd/plugins/foo.go.
-A particular platform `vendor` would provide a shared library that kfctl would load and execute.
-This shared library would implement the KfApp Interface.
+A particular platform would provide a shared library under the env var `PLUGINS_ENVIRONMENT` that kfctl would load and execute.
+This shared library would implement the [KfApp Interface](#kfapp-interface).
 In this case running

 ```
 kfctl init ~/foo-app --platform foo
 ```

-will result in kfctl loading foo.so and calling its methods that implement the KfApp Interface.
+will result in kfctl loading $PLUGINS_ENVIRONMENT/foo.so and calling its methods that implement the KfApp Interface.

 ### Building the sample plugin